eaon/notify-down/README.md

 # Simple Signal downtime notification for TLS, HTTP, and machines that respond to ICMP packets

-Depends on [signal-cli](https://github.com/AsamK/signal-cli), curl, ping, grep, coreutils, bash. systemd is optional, you can also run it via cron if you prefer that.
+Depends on [signal-cli](https://github.com/AsamK/signal-cli), curl, ping, grep, coreutils, bash and OpenSSL. systemd is optional, you can also run it via cron if you prefer that.

 Expects two files: `~/.config/notify-down/conf`: